google/WebFundamentals/src/site/tools/setup/editor.markdown

 Code editors are the quintessential development tool.
-But what makes an editor more than a simple word processor are it's shortcuts that get you working faster.
+But what makes an editor more than a simple word processor are its shortcuts that get you working faster.

-You know you've truly learned to use your editor when you are able to move around your code fast using a range of keyboard short-cuts and editor commands.
+You know you've truly learned to use your editor when you are able to quickly move around your code using a range of keyboard short-cuts and editor commands.
 It's always good to keep a cheatsheet handy for editor commands.
 Top editors also let you customize commands and keyboard shortcuts